 Access to periodical articles is often provided through the online VIVA databases.
-Print periodicals which duplicate the online titles are not purchased, however print periodicals are purchased to support TNCC curricula where online resources are not available.
+Print periodicals which duplicate the online titles are not purchased, however print periodicals are purchased to support Thomas Nelson curricula where online resources are not available.
 A few periodicals are purchased to meet patron leisure reading requests.
-Back issues of many periodicals are available on microfilm, and printed indexes to this microfilm collection are retained.
+Back issues of some periodicals are available on microfilm, and printed indexes to this microfilm collection are retained.

 F. Audio-Visual Collection

 The criteria for selection listed above also apply to audio-visual materials.
-The choice of format of AV materials is determined on current technology and the type of hardware available in the library, the classrooms.
+The choice of format of AV materials is determined on current technology and the type of hardware available in the library and the classrooms.

 G. Children’s Books

 The library maintains a small collection of award winning children’s books to support the education curriculum.
 Otherwise, children’s books are not collected.